ASCIA PCC Orofacial granulomatosis 201968.17 KB

-Orofacial granulomatosis (OFG), also known as Melkersson-Rosenthal syndrome, Cheilitis Granulomatosis, and Schuermann's Glossitis Granulomatosa, is an uncommon inflammatory condition effecting the face and lips.
-People of all ages can be affected, but it is most common in the early adult years.
+Orofacial granulomatosis (OFG) is also known as Melkersson-Rosenthal syndrome, Cheilitis Granulomatosis, and Schuermann's Glossitis Granulomatosa.
+It is an uncommon inflammatory condition that affects the face and lips in people, but it is most common in early adult years.

-In Orofacial granulomatosis (OFG) swelling and inflammation is seen in involved tissues, with clumps of many different types of white cells.
-While inflammation has been blamed on various infections from time to time, there is no definite proof that OFG is due to any one infectious organism.
+OFG results in swelling and inflammation of tissues, with clumps of many different types of white cells.
 The cause of OFG is unknown.
+While inflammation in OFG has been blamed on infections, there is no definite proof that OFG is due to any one infectious organism.

 Lip swelling is common

 Lip swelling due to OFG may initially only last a few hours at a time, and can be difficult to distinguish from another type of lip swelling known as angioedema.
 As the condition progresses, swelling tends to last for days at a time, and eventually becomes permanent.
 Sometimes cracking and dryness of the lips occurs.

 Swelling of the face and eyes can also occur in OFG.
 Some people have a fissured tongue, and may sometimes develop facial paralysis.
 Mouth ulcers and inflammation of the gums, known as gingivitis may be seen.
 Other symptoms include tongue swelling or a sensation of a burning tongue.
 Occasionally facial numbness, and cheek or gum swelling can develop.

 As there are many possible causes of lip swelling, tests are often required to prove the diagnosis, and to exclude diseases that can mimic OFG.
 These tests may include blood tests, taking a sample of the involved tissue (biopsy), x-rays or other specialized tests.